Ask DITO

 1. Physical copies of the forms you submit to us will be stored in secure storage areas.

-2. Physical forms and documents that contain your personal data will be digitized and stored on our secure databases.
-Electronic copies of these forms will also be stored in our secure databases.
+2. Electronic copies of these forms will also be stored in our secure databases.

 X. How do we protect your personal data?